 Who is responsible to administer the SEP?

 The sponsoring employer is responsible for the SEP’s administration.
 The employer may well need to consult with its tax and legal advisor.
 A financial institution’s general role is to serve as the depository and not as the plan administrator.

 What is a Salary-Reduction SEP (SAR-SEP), and what advantages does it offer?

 An employer is not permitted to establish a salary-reduction SEP after December 31, 1996.
 SAR-SEPs established before January 1, 1997, can continue to receive contributions under present rules, and new employees of the employer, hired after December 31, 1996, can participate in the SAR-SEP in accordance with the rules.
 You should review IRS Publications 560 and 590 for additional information.

 Just talk with any of our retirement account specialists.
 They will discuss the benefits of SEPs with you and explain our investment vehicles.

 Is a SEP deposit insured by the FDIC?

 If a SEP-IRA is invested in time deposits or savings instruments in an insured financial institution, it is insured by the appropriate government agency up to $100,000, aggregated with any traditional IRA, Roth IRA and any self-directed Keogh plan, eligible deferred compensation plans, and any individual account as defined in section 3(34) of ERISA.
 This $100,000 aggregate limit applies on a per-participant, per-institution basis.

-If the SEP-IRA is not invested in time deposits or savings accounts of an insured institution, then such investments are not insured
+If the SEP-IRA is not invested in time deposits or savings accounts of an insured institution, then such investments are not insured by the FDIC.

 The intent of this brochure is merely to provide an overview of SEPs.
 Since SEPs have tax and non-tax implications, we strongly advise that an employer discuss with its legal advisor the desirability of having a SEP.